darenr/report_creator/docs/source/getting_started.rst

 Logo
 ----

-The logo parameter is optional, if you want to include a logo in the report, you can pass a url to the logo file.
-The logo will be fetched at report creation time and included in the report.
-As an alternative you can pass a ``base64`` encoded image, or a GitHub handle.
-When passing a GitHub handle (your username) the image will be fetched from the github repository.
+The ``logo`` parameter is optional, to include a logo in the report pass a path to the logo file, a url to a logo image, a base64 encoded image, or a GitHub handle.

+When passing a GitHub handle the image will be fetched from the github repository.
 Since most companies have a GitHub account, this is a convenient way to include a logo (for example ``logo="apple"``).

-Not providing any logo (or None), the report will include an SVG based logo that derives it's color from the title of the report, and the first, and second letters of the title.
+Not providing a logo, the report will include an SVG based logo that derives from the title of the report.

 Layout
 ------